Carrie Underwood Doesn’t Want You To Workout To Lose Weight

 Carrie Underwood is urging fans not to workout with the sole purpose of losing weight.
-The stunning country music singer opened up about her approach to health and fitness in a new interview published this week where she encouraged people – particularly other moms – to get and active to be healthy and not just in order to drop the pounds.
+The stunning country music singer opened up about her approach to health and fitness in a new interview published this week where she encouraged people — particularly other moms — to get active in order to be healthy, not just to drop the pounds.

-Speaking to Shape, Underwood spoke out about how her body changed in the wake of her second pregnancy (she gave birth to second son Jacob in January) while giving out a little advice to her fellow moms when it comes to bouncing back after baby.
+Speaking to Shape, Underwood spoke out about how her body changed in the wake of her second pregnancy (she gave birth to second son Jacob in January) while giving out a little advice to her fellow moms when it comes to bouncing back after having a baby.

 “My advice for other moms?
 Don’t work out to lose weight.
 Treat your body right in order to be healthy,” the “Southbound” singer shared, admitting that she’s not a big fan of diets which restrict what can and can’t be eaten.

-“When people talk about deprivation diets and all the things they can’t have, that messes with your mind,” the mom of two (she and husband Mike Fisher share Jacob and 4-year-old Isaiah) said.
+“When people talk about deprivation diets and all the things they can’t have, that messes with your mind,” the mom of two said.
+Underwood and her husband Mike Fisher share Jacob and 4-year-old Isaiah.

 She added in the new interview with the health and fitness outlet that “focusing on all the good, healthy, yummy things you can have and can do, it’s so much healthier than thinking about workouts as a punishment.”